1j01/hacky-game/README.md

 This might change.

-When other servers are discovered, a magic door is opened to another world.
+When other servers are discovered, a door is opened to another world.

-Players can travel between each other's worlds, and you can even have two players in each other's worlds.
+Players can travel between worlds, and you can even have two players in each other's worlds.
 (But the player's client has to be online for their world to be available.)

 You should be able to get a feel for the game in single-player, with a substantial world to explore, but
-I think multiplayer will be the real focal point of the game and I think it would be interesting to have parts of the world that you can only explore with a friend.
+I think multiplayer will be the real focus of the game and I think it would be interesting to have parts of the world that you can only explore with a friend.

 Oh, did I mention the worlds are gonna be procedurally generated?
 That's probably kind of important.
-It might have a good amount of pre-made/human-formulated content, maybe some areas that are the same in all worlds, like a tutorial level, or just fairly similar but still functionally identical.
+It might have some areas that are the same in all worlds, like a tutorial level, or perhaps just fairly similar and functionally identical.

 Both players should gain from exploring either players world.
 It should be like the worlds combined make up the space to explore,